 - Process, track, and deposit customer payments from QuickBooks directly.

+Naturally, there is a small fee to accept payments with QuickBooks, but the benefits outweigh the costs.
 In connecting your store to QuickBooks, you’ll always have accurate, real-time data on your account, inventory, and taxes.
 Plus, with all that data at your fingertips, you’ll know when it’s time to hire an employee or reevaluate your expenses.
-And when it comes time to paying tax, you’ll also have all your information readily available, making it easier to file.
+And when it comes time to pay taxes, you’ll also have all your information readily available, making it easier to file.

 5. Tell your customers where to find you